Critical behavior and Joule-Thomson expansion of charged AdS black holes surrounded by exotic fluid with modified

 The classical thermodynamic concept of Joule Thomson (J-T) expansion is commonly recognized as the migration of gas from a region of higher pressure to one of lower pressure at an equivalent speed during the process, there is no alteration in enthalpy. \"Ozg\"ur \"Okc\"u and Ekrem Aydiner initially applied the principles of J-T expansion to investigate the thermodynamics of black holes, they conducted a comprehensive analysis on the J-T effect exhibited by charged AdS black holes, resulting in the derivation of inversion temperature and curve.
-The distinct areas associated with the cooling and warming processes were effectively identified through the utilization of the $T-P$ diagram \cite{ch11}.
-Consequently, the J-T expansion rapidly gained widespread popularity among various categories of black holes, such as the minimum inversion temperature and cooling-heating effect of the space-time dimension on charged dilatonic black hole \cite{ww2} and rotating Ba$\tilde{n}$ados-Teitelboim-Zanelli black hole \cite{ww3}, the AdS black hole of the inversion curve and the isenthalpy curve in Rastall gravity \cite{ww1}, $f(R)$ gravity \cite{ww4}, Lovelock gravity \cite{ww5}, global monopole \cite{ww6}.
+The distinct areas associated with the cooling and warming processes were effectively identified through the utilization of the $T-P$ diagram \cite{ch11,R3}.
+Consequently, the J-T expansion rapidly gained widespread popularity among various categories of black holes, such as the effects of the quintessence dark energy \cite{R4}, space-time dimension \cite{R5}, angular momentum \cite{R6} and Rainbow gravity \cite{R7} on J-T expansion.
+We investigated the effects of the space-time dimension on the minimum inversion temperature and cooling-heating effect for charged dilatonic black hole \cite{ww2}.
+For more related discussion, see \cite{ww1,ww3,ww4,ww5,ww6}.